hpc-carpentry/tuning_lammps/_episodes/02-hardware-performance.md

 >
 {: .callout}

-* Multithreading
+## Multithreading

-Since we mentioned about threads, its good to know that there are two main methods to introduce thread-based computation: either use OpenMP or CUDA.
-OpenMP is used for multi-core CPUs and CUDA is used to utlize threading for the GPU cores.
+Multithreading allows a single process to contain multiple threads which share the process's resources but execute independently.
+This is important since it allows a single process to execute parallel processing using many threads on multiprocessor systems.
+In practice, this involves many difficulties.
+OpenMP and CUDA are two very popular thread-level execution model of parallel processing.
+OpenMP is used for multi-core/manycore CPUs and CUDA is used to utilize threading for the GPU cores.

 Before using a parallel code that  offers control to select either parallelization methods or parameters to have fine-grain control like choosing thread-counts, host-device communication, etc., we need to ask a few simple questions to ourselves:

 1. What parallelization method should I choose (OpenMP or MPI)?